Exhibition Statement 2022:

 Landscapes:

 I am drawn to paint outside, often within nature where discovery is heightened.
-The process starts with wondering, looking into the world, feeling a sensation, making a decision and stepping into an unpredictable act where time and place take on a specificity, becoming palpable and appreciated.
+The process starts with wondering, looking into the world and stepping into the act where time and place become palpable.

-The act of painting outside can often be uneasy whilst coupled with euphoria.
-In my mind the approach of painting from life feels wholesome and present, it imparts a sense of being and opportunity which makes one feel they are just at the beginning.
+Painting outside is uncomfortable whilst coupled with euphoria.
+The approach of painting from life feels wholesome it imparts a sense of opportunity which makes me feel i’m just at the beginning.

 Opening speech for 2018 Exhibition.